Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 You can terminate the agreement at any time, though the process isn’t always straightforward.

-Do I Recommend Betternet?
+Do We Recommend Betternet?

 No.